bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 When the cart only has one item, it will not discount the item in the cart.
 When the second item from the same category is added, the second item will be free.
 It is using the original item in the cart to satisfy the condition.

-*Buy 2 from category X, receive $10, buy 3 from category X, receive $15*:
+*Buy two from category X, receive $10, buy three from category X, receive $15*:

 When the cart contains two items from category X, both items will get the $10 discount.
 This is part of the [Cart Items Action](/docs/api-beta-promotions/c2NoOjIxNTcxMDI3-cart-items-action).